Configuring the SSH Server for SFTP and SCP access

 The SSH Server does not currently support plain FTP, or FTPS (FTP over TLS/SSL).

 We plan to support FTPS in a future version.

 Create a virtual account

-We will now open Easy SSH Server settings, and create a virtual account:
+First, open Easy SSH Server settings and create a virtual account:

 For virtual accounts, default settings are already to: